matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 2. Create another canvas that will hold the player and overlay on top.

-I do not know why at the time I decided that 2 would be a simpler solution I guess it was because I was stuck trying to work out all the calculations.
+I do not know why at the time I decided that 2nd route would be a simpler solution.
+I guess it was because I was stuck trying to work out all the calculations.
 But I went with the the idea of having a second canvas of the exact same size sitting directly on top.

 ``` js
 	var canvas2 = document.createElement('canvas');